OSHA 10-Hour Construction Training Course

 • Given OSHA historical events and current information, the student will be able to explain the importance of OSHA in providing a safe and healthful workplace to workers covered by OSHA.

-• Recognize OSHA Standards references applicable to specific hazardous conditions and practices (Introduction to OSHA Standards)
+• Locate OSHA Standards references applicable to specific hazardous conditions and practices (Introduction to OSHA Standards)

 • Recognize the aspects of 1926 Subpart C (General Safety and Health Provisions)